 To help your kids start the day right, you want to give them a healthy breakfast that is easy to prepare and tastes great.
 Here are 6 breakfast ideas that the kids will love.
 Try and mix it up to keep things exciting!
 You could even get them involved in the cooking.

 1. Eggs any way

-Eggs take a little longer to make in the morning but they have been shown to be one of the best breakfasts for adults and kids.
-The high-quality protein in eggs helps to keep you full till lunch and they’re a good source of essential fatty acids, vitamin D, B6, B12, zinc and iron.
+Eggs may take a little longer to make in the morning but they are a nutritious start to the day for the whole family.
+Eggs are naturally a good source of several vitamins and minerals such as vitamin B2, vitamin B12, vitamin D, selenium and iodine.
 There are lots of ways you can enjoy eggs such as poached, scrambled, hard or soft boiled, fried, as eggy bread or in an omelette.
 You can add extra nutrients to your omelette or scrambled egg by including spinach, peppers, mushrooms, tomatoes, cheese, herbs and spices.
 You can pair the eggs with wholegrain bread, avocado, potato fritters and savoury pancakes.

 2. A warming bowl of porridge

 Porridge is a popular breakfast choice for adults but it’s a perfect option for kids too.
 Oats are packed with fibre, a nutrient that many of us don’t have enough of in the UK, which is good for digestion and to keep us full till lunch.

 If your kids scrunch up their noses when you mention the word porridge, then there are a few things you can do.
 Try to get creative with the toppings to keep it exciting for the kids.
 To increase the sweetness of the porridge you could add a teaspoon of cinnamon to the oats whilst cooking, and hide nutritious ingredients in the porridge like seeds.
 Here are a few topping ideas:

 • Pink porridge with crushed raspberries swirled through and topped with flaked almonds